btakita/business/packages/web/src/routes/holochain/_content/20190505-email-amanda.md

 While this practice is relatively young, I have obtained knowhow in creating a complex ecosystem of reuasable
 	apps, components, & services which can be reused as a catalog of starter projects varying in domain specificity.

-My core libraries serve as the best indicator of example of my ability to architect composable systems that are
+My core libraries serve as the best indicator of example of my ability to architect composable systems that are:

 * free of runtime framework dependencies
 * small in payload